 His insight into engineering and recording music, shaped how Derek approaches his recording to this day.
 Thomas also gave Derek his very first electric guitar for Christmas.
 Derekʼs entire family has supported his music throughout the years.
 With nature and nurture on his side, Derek's talents were obvious from the beginning.
 At 4 years old, Derek's mother had enrolled him in private lessons for both drums with Charlie Davidman NYC and classical piano with Elissa Kahn as well as local art classes.

-Derek also acted in plays in school and outside of school.
+Acting was also part of Derek's early expression from plays in school and outside of school.

 Mark Lineberry was a close family friend, mentor, band mate and life coach for Derek.
 Mark had a professional recording studio in Manhattan where he allowed Derek to come and record his original music, basically for free during the studios off hours.
 After hearing Derek on guitar, Mark hired him to play guitar solos on some of his projects, then Asked Derek to join his band called HeadCleaner, a NYC based acoustic band where they recorded an album, made a few videos, did a New England tour and played local clubs.

-Derek has been performing music professionally since the age of 7, with the first band he was in called Broken Rules, a NYC based punk band Created by Singer and band leader - now actor, (Michael Shaner) with Derek on the drums.
+Derek has been performing music professionally since the age of 7, starting with his first ever paid gig at the infamous A7 club on Avenue A and 7th Street in Manhattans east village with the first band he was in called Broken Rules, a NYC based punk band Created by Singer and band leader - now actor, (Michael Shaner) with Derek on the drums.
 Then only a year later John Pergamo (brother of Anthoney Pergamo) guitarist and song writer of The Nu Clear Energy Band put eight year old Derek on drums and vocals and the band Big Boys was formed and he recorded his first single and video

 "Big Boy" which MTV denied because a young Derek wasn't wearing a shirt in most of the video.